 Electric mountain bikes are ideal for rural settings where automobiles are expensive.
-They are also ideal for areas which would otherwise be inaccessible for automobiles.
+They are also ideal for areas that would otherwise be inaccessible to automobiles.
 If you’re considering doing some rough trail cycling, there are serious benefits to using an electric mountain bike.

 In terms of battery and motor, a 750w or above is preferred.
-Most of these types of bike are available with full suspension or hard tails.
-As you might expect, full suspension models are better for rough terrain.
+Most of these types of bikes are available with full suspension or hardtails.
+As you might expect, full-suspension models are better for rough terrain.

-Another factor worth considering when discussing the speed of a 1000W bike is the motors’ assistance to speed ratio.
-The motor used in your electric bike will nearly always influence electric bike speed.
+Another factor worth considering when discussing the speed of a 1000W bike is the motors’ assistance-to-speed ratio.
+The motor used in your electric bike will nearly always influence the electric bike’s speed.
 A common misconception is that the higher the wattage of your battery, the faster the bike.

 Are 1000W electric bikes legal in the US?